CannedToes/blender-monokai/README.md

 ## Acknowledgements

 - [SylEleuth/blender-gruvbox](https://github.com/SylEleuth/blender-gruvbox)
   a theme that I used for inspiration and sort of the layout to making an actually readable theme that actually looks somewhat decent.
-I am not a graphic designer.
+I am not a ui designer.

 - [5argon/monokai-blender](https://github.com/5argon/monokai-blender)
   another monokai theme that I used for a while and really like but it was made for a way older blender version and isn't as "classic piss yellow" as I wanted it to be.
 If you don't like mine definitely check out this one it's great!